 Constant supervision of children whilst at the swimming pool is essential.
-It is not sufficient to rely solely on the supervision of the lifeguard at the pool-side.
-Minimum supervision levels, as determined by risk assessment, must be met at all times, including cover for rest breaks, natural breaks, and shift changes.
+It is not sufficient to rely solely on the supervision of the lifeguard at the poolside.
+Minimum supervision levels, as determined by risk assessment, must be always met, including cover during rest breaks, natural breaks, and shift changes.